Tension Force: Cohesion from Opposition

 Please imagine the totality of American politics as groups of people.
 Not just the official representatives, but all the voices contributing viewpoints from right-wing 1% super-PACs down to organic coop vegan hippies.
 Now assign all those people to one of two categories: Conservative or Progressive.
 Imagine the sum total of conservative opinion vs the sum total of progressive opinion as a tug of war.
 As they struggle against each other imagine the area between them vibrating with the force of their resistance.

 That area is expressing the Tension Force of their opposition to each other.
 It describes the range of political reality for this community, in this time and place.
 The entire spectrum of opinion on the issues of the day are all in this area: Immigration, economic policy, male/female roles, war, etc. Now, imagine some quick snapshots of progressive and conservative forces in other countries contending against each other in the same way.
 Picture Sweden, Mexico, Russia, and Saudi Arabia.
 Each has their version of the spectrum of these opposing forces.
 Open societies have a broader spectrum than closed societies but every country has its own.
 The area of tension force (TF) contains the questions being struggled over and the possible policies that might result.
 Economic justice TF in Sweden and Mexico are wildly different.
 Sexual politics TF in America and Saudi Arabia also starkly contrast.
-TF = the local reality that is up for discussion.
+TF = the local reality that is up for discussion and the current limits of that discussion.
 Progressive and Conservative are the internal states of the ones pulling the rope.
-Across these cultures, the range of viewpoints radically differ but the nature and motivation of those pulling the rope are the same throughout the human world.
+Across these cultures, the range of viewpoints differs radically but the nature and motivation of those pulling the rope are the same throughout the human world.

 No matter the specific issues of the moment, these forces are always present in varying but predictable amounts.
 Events befalling a community will temporarily affect the numbers of each but this settles after a time.
 This struggle is always there in every culture because these forces are the critical counterweights of every community.
 They hold up the tent by their opposition.
 Both groups are easy to predict and define.